 Hotel Rössle is a 4 Star hotel located in the heart of Au, run by the largest hotelier family in the Bregenerwald area.
 The Simma family have been in the hotelier business since 1665!

-Au is actually one of one of the villages with a ‘Umgang Bregenzerwald’ trail and is an important architecture hub to wander – known for being the home of the Bregenzerwald School of Baroque Master Builders who came and developed the area in 1650 and who left their mark on baroque architecture in Southern Germany, Switzerland and Alsace over a period of 100 years.
+Au is one of the villages with a ‘Umgang Bregenzerwald’ trail and is a vital architecture hub to wander.
+It is known for being the home of the Bregenzerwald School of Baroque Master Builders who came and developed the area in 1650 and who left their mark on baroque architecture in Southern Germany, Switzerland and Alsace for 100 years.
 The old gothic church in town is one example of a renovation in baroque style, from the 18th century.

 Which trail will you take through the Bregenzerwald green of Vorarlberg?